mookfist/python-qbittorrent/README.md

+# UNSUPPORTED

+This project is no longer being developed.
+If someone would like to take it over please open an issue to let me know.

 # Python QBittorrent Client

 A simple python class to interface with QBittorrent.
 Currently only supporst the 3.1.x version of the API.